 - The investment services you need (and could gain or lose)

 - Any penalties you could face when withdrawing your money

 - Required minimum distributions associated with certain accounts

 - The treatment of employer stock within your employer plan

 The world of retirement planning is complicated, no doubt about that.
 So, before deciding to roll over an employer-sponsored plan, you should research the details of your current account and consult tax professionals and other advisors with any questions about your specific personal situation.
-If you’re a Betterment customer, you can ask questions of our licensed financial experts using the Betterment mobile app.

 How would you like to get started?